Kai6662/Transcriptome-Explorer/README.md

 If you encounter any issues or have any questions, please check the [GitHub Issues page](your-repository-url/issues) for this repository.
 If you don't see your issue, feel free to open a new one.

-Make sure to replace "your-repository-url" with the actual URL of your repository.